Learn what's required for each field on the W2 form and for Box 12.

 |Box 7: Social Security tips||

 Reports the amount of tip income that you reported to your employer.
-If you did not report tips to your employer, you will not have an amount in this box.
+If you didn't report tips to your employer, you won't have an amount in this box.
 The amounts in Box 7 and Box 3 should add up to the amount in Box 1, or the $90,000 maximum wage limit for Social Security taxes.

 |Box 8: Allocated tips||